crunchingdata/Emilio_Portfolio/README.md

 ![](/Images/INGreturncrossanalysis2008201012years.jpg)

 ## Model Building
-First I interpreted the goal of predicting return development of a share price.
-So, first I buildt Model 1 because a relevant argument is, that there could be liekly a repetition of events of the current ones in the past and with them a similar development of values in the stock market.
-Second, I applied with Model 2 a common forecasting technik of projecting past developement, thus taking past from current year back through exponential decay.
-For this it was necesary to control the outcome with an often used metric by private investors, the Expnential Moving average (EMA) at Model 3.
+I started with interpreting the goal of predicting return development of a share price.
+So, first I buildt Model 1 since a relevant argument usually is, that there likely could be a repetition of past events in the current ones and with thies events a similar development in the share price.
+Secondly, with Model 2 I applied a common forecast technic of projecting past developement, thus weighting yearly return from current return back through exponential decay.
+Model 2 was necesary to control with an often used metric by private investors the Exopnential Moving average (EMA) in Model 3 to confirm return estimation.
-At this point there where three main problems to solve: price differenz over time, uncertainty of the exact week and the irregular calendar week 53.
+* At this point there where three main problems to solve: price difference over time, uncertainty of return dexelopement at an exact week and the irregular calendar week 53.
-* Solution: usage of percentage, taking in account a moving three week average and making a case distinction.
+** Solution respectively: usage of percentage, taking in account a moving three week average and making a case distinction.
 * Model 1: Here is to select a time period with similar events.
 Exemplary the period post the finance crisis 2008 and current post Covid-19 and ucrainian war.
 * Model 2: Time period will end with weight 10% consideration of the oldest year.
 The decay factor is been calculated through the total of years of the period.
 Young years are considered heavy in account.
 * Model 3: